tir38/android-network-monkey/README.md

 This will tell Network Monkey to randomly disable a device's wifi connection.
 If this is your device's only data connection this is a good way to test your apps' response to
 `connectivityManager.getActiveNetworkInfo()`.
 See [Additional Notes](#additional_notes)
  section about runtime permissions.

+ After 5 seconds Network Monkey will turn wifi back on (assuming your app didn't crash).

 #### Request Success